Linaro/lava/external_measurement.rst

     test run to the results.
 You need to know about the bundle format to do this.

+These methods are invoked with catch-all exception handlers around them so you don't have to be super careful in their implementation: it should not be possible to crash the whole dispatcher with a typo in one of them.

 Here is a very simple complete handler::

   import datetime